andyluo22/SliderPuzzle/README.md

 _1._ boards that can be solved in row-major order and,

-_2._ boards that cannot be solved in row major order.
+_2._ boards that cannot be solved in row-major order.

 By introducing more rigorous proofs on solving these boards, we find a very important fact that can be applied to detecting these unsolvable boards.
 The proof is that if a board is unsolvable then its twin board is solvable and if a board is solvable then its twin board cannot be solved.
 The twin board is simply just any board that is created from the initial board by swapping any pairs of tiles that aren't the empty tile.
 This is a very important step in writing the _**A* algorithm**__ in a timely and spacely manner.